A lot of people find it awkward talking about strength training for BJJ.

 As you get more experienced, it’s a good thing to throw in alongside your Jiu Jitsu.
 A few sessions a week of weight lifting, or a similar type of strength training (circuits, HIIT, TRX, etc) will supplement your BJJ game well, and also break up the same old routine of BJJ training, helping you stay interested.

-Ideally you’ll want to focus on workouts that hit multiple muscle groups in functional movements.
+Ideally you’ll want to do strength training exercises that hit multiple muscle groups in functional movements.
 Isolation exercises – e.g. bicep curls – are great if you want to look good, but not so good for performance.

 Best of all, kettlebells are convenient.
 I suggest picking up a cheap kettlebell online, and doing a quick circuit at home on your off day to add to your BJJ training.